NYPC: Live shows

 The band toured extensively in 2006 and 2007.
 A support tour with Lily Allen was followed by a place on the 2007 NME Indie Rave Tour along with CSS, The Sunshine Underground and Klaxons.
 The band went on to their first headline tour to promote their debut album, Fantastic Playroom.
 The sold-out tour launched on 25 May 2007 at the Gloucester Guildhall, and concluded at Winter Gardens in Eastbourne on 9 June 2007.
 The band continued to play festivals throughout 2007.
 The band brought in the 2008 New Year at the Rhythm & Vines festival in Gisborne, New Zealand.

 In 2009, Sarah Jones joined Bat for Lashes' touring band and appeared with her on Later... with Jools Holland.
 She has since joined Hot Chip as a touring member of the band, appearing in a May 2012 edition of Later... with Jools Holland in this capacity, and also played with Bloc Party, replacing original drummer Matt Tong for the remaining of their European Tour in 2013.

 2010 saw NYPC tour even more extensively around the world taking in new territories such as Croatia, Slovenia and Bosnia as well as revisiting Australia and mainland Europe.
 They also featured on several UK festival lineups including Reading and Leeds, Underage, Wireless, Bestival and Lovebox.
 In October the band headlined the Rocking the Daisies and Rocking the Gardens festivals in South Africa.

 In 2011, New Young Pony Club supported Katy Perry on her California Dreams Tour in continental Europe.

+In 2026, the group returned after a 12 year hiatus to perform at Harry Styles' Meltdown Festival.